Lela May Aultman, C.S.B., of Denver, Colorado

 Mrs. Eddy added to the inspiring examples we have in the Bible of those who were able to love their enemies.
 Her way of loving enemies like the Master's, was not closing her eyes to the evil and pretending all was well.
 She denied the reality of evil as certainly and effectively as Jesus did.
 And both of them thereby loved and liberated their enemies.

 The great need is for love, generous and universal love.
 Human love, as precious as it is, is not sufficient to meet the needs of mankind.
-What is required is spiritual love ‒ love. . . . (remainder of the lecture was missing).
+What is required is spiritual love love which is concerned with mens problems, love wise enough, and strong enough, and enlightened enough to help in solving the problems, but always from the basis that Spirit and its creation are the realities of being.

 ©1967 Lela May Aultman